 These UM/UIM coverages pay your expenses from an accident caused by an uninsured motorist or if the other driver did not have enough insurance to cover your bills up to your policy’s dollar limits.
 It also pays for accidents caused by a hit-and-run driver if you report the accident promptly to the police.

 Bodily injury UM/UIM pays without deductibles for medical bills, lost wages, pain and suffering, disfigurement, and permanent or partial disability.

 Property damage UM/UIM pays for auto repairs, a rental car, and damage to items carried in your car.
 There is an automatic $250 deductible.
-This means you must pay up to $250 of the repairs yourself.
+This means you must pay up to $250 for the repairs yourself.

 A UM/UIM policy would cover you, your family members, passengers in your car, and others driving your car with your permission.

-If the other driver’s policy would not cover all of your auto repairs you could file a claim against your UM/UIM coverage for the difference (minus your deductible) between the damage to your car and what the other driver’s policy will pay.
+If the other driver’s policy would not cover all of your auto repairs, you could file a claim against your UM/UIM coverage for the difference (minus your deductible) between the damage to your car and what the other driver’s policy will pay.

-There is also the bodily injury portion to UM/UIM policy.
+There is also the bodily injury portion of UM/UIM policy.
 If you were injured in an accident and the other driver’s insurance would not cover all your medical bills, you could file a claim against your uninsured/underinsured motorists (UM/UIM) coverage.

 If you have collision coverage and personal injury protection (PIP) — or if your health insurance would pay medical bills if you were in an accident with an uninsured or underinsured motorist — you may not need UM/UIM coverage.
 It is a personal choice dependent upon your own situation and what auto insurance coverages you already have beyond the required TX liability insurance.